 Made In Alabama (MIA) has a workforce development division that provides workforce training and career development services for employers and individuals.
 These services include incumbent workforce training programs, on-the-job training, and individual training.
 MIA also has career centers throughout the state, which can link candidates and employers together.
 For more information workforce development in Alabama, visit the Made In Alabama website.

-North AlabamaWorks is a network of interconnected providers of workforce services, including all of the governmental, educational, and private sector components that train, perpare, and match job seekers with employers.
-See the May 2017 State of the Workforce Report .
+North AlabamaWorks is a network of interconnected providers of workforce services, including all of the governmental, educational, and private sector components that train, prepare, and match job seekers with employers.
 For more information about the various programs (Older Workers, Veterans, Youth, Training, Job Search, Disability, Incentives), visit www.alabamaworks.com.

 North Alabama Craft Training Foundation (NACTF)